Incorporating some visual content into your content is an easy and effective way to further boost your SEO strategy.

 2. Alt tags are everything

-Secondly, to further help Google know what the content is, you must optimise your alt tags.
+Secondly, to further help Google know what the content is, you must optimize your alt tags.
 The perfect example of an alt tag would be short and rich in keywords.

 Try to keep it simple and purposeful.
 Alt tags are like mini meta descriptions of the image/visual content, and a good alt tag will result in a better SERP position and improve your SEO.